cloudevents/spec/GOVERNANCE.md

 implementation (even of a closed source implementation), the vote cannot be held until there is an open source implementation that illustrates the benefits or drawbacks of the proposal.

-If a vote is taken during a WG meeting, the follow rules will be followed:
+If a vote is taken during a WG meeting, the following rules will be followed:

 * There is only 1 vote per Active Member
 * A vote passes if more than 50% of the votes cast approve the motion.